xgrois/terraform-sample/README.md

 ## Time to automate all previous steps

+> Note: you can safely use terraform CLI from your desktop computer since you are already logged in Azure (`az login`)

+> Note: however, if you want to include Terraform in Azure DevOps, you will need the credentials in this section,
+> so Azure DevOps can use terraform and terraform can deploy to your Azure cloud.

+> Note: you can safely use credentials in your DevOps account, but take care of them and not use them anywhere else.
+Do not add those in code or documentation.
+> Otherwise, a bad person (yes, a bad person) might see them in your GitHub repo, and use your Azure cloud account for some self-satisfaction

 We need the next Service Principal Environment Variables (**DO NOT SHARE THESE NEVER**):

 -   ARM_CLIENT_ID